 - Hyatt Place hotel breaks ground.

-- Fuzzy's Taco Shop is scheduled to open in fall as the first restaurant tenant in Braeburn Square.
+- Fuzzy's Taco Shop opens as the first restaurant tenant in Braeburn Square.